arsium/EagleMonitorRAT/README.md

 * Need to improve & finish logs system
 * No more options will be added to the builder.
 If you want more, you will have to do it yourself.
 * If you want to build the solution, please use only release mode.
 I configured it to directly build plugins next to Eagle Monitor.
+* For stub and some plugins, depencies are put inside with CosturaFody.

 Preview :